Giovannibriglia/Giovannibriglia.github.io/_pages/about.md

 Overall, the idea is that (deep) RL algorithms should focus on solving the specific problem optimally, while causal models take care of efficiency, safety and generalisability.

-For more details,
-you can check my [PhD research proposal](../assets/pdf/ResearchProject_NationalPhD_AI_BrigliaGiovanni.pdf).
+For more details, check my [PhD research proposal](../assets/pdf/ResearchProject_NationalPhD_AI_BrigliaGiovanni.pdf).